-Happy Tail: A dog was ‘less adoptable’ for an unexpected reason
+Happy Tail: A dog was ‘less adoptable’

 It’s Adopt-A-Less-Adoptable-Pet Week — and it’s worth noting that less-adoptable pets are not only those of certain breeds or who are deaf or blind; pets with emotional issues are also often passed over.

 Collin, who was listed on Petfinder by Friends of Attleboro Animal Shelter in Massachusetts, is an example.
 He was extremely timid and didn’t put his best paw forward when he met potential adopters.